CSE512-15S/a3-emilygu-drapeau-vjampala/README.md

 * The amount learned
 * The grading technique

-The course catalog only contains information for the past 2-3 quarters, but this project has been on our to-do list for over a year, therefore we have data spanning 8 quarters.
+The course catalog only contains information for the past 2-3 quarters, but this project has been on our to-do list for over a year.
+We therefore have data spanning 8 quarters.
 The dataset also  included information about the course for example quarter taught and the number of students who took the evaluation.

 ### Final Visualization